Program Dates &

 The CDC recommends the following when studying in Central Africa:

-• Yellow fever, if you plan to travel anywhere outside cities.
-A requirement.
+--Yellow fever, if you plan to travel anywhere outside cities.
+REQUIRED

-• Malaria is a preventable infection that can be fatal if left untreated.
+--Malaria is a preventable infection that can be fatal if left untreated.
 Prevent infection by taking prescription antimalarial drugs and protecting yourself against mosquito bites.
-You will need to take one of the following antimalarial drugs: atovaquone/proguanil, doxycycline, or mefloquine (primaquine in special circumstances and only after G6PD testing).
+You are REQUIRED to take one of the following antimalarial drugs: atovaquone/proguanil, doxycycline, or mefloquine (primaquine in special circumstances and only after G6PD testing).

-Note: Chloroquine is NOT an effective antimalarial drug in Equatorial Guinea and should not be taken to prevent malaria in this region.
+Note: Mefloquine is NOT RECOMMENDED and chloroquine is NOT an effective antimalarial drug in Equatorial Guinea and should not be taken to prevent malaria in this region.

-Below are sample costs for the above mentioned vaccines from Drexel's student health center.
-(3201 Arch Street) Most student health clinics will have the same vaccines for similar costs.
-You must have a current Drexel ID in order to use the service.
+Below are sample costs for the above mentioned vaccines from Drexel's student health center (3401 Market Street, Suite 105).
+Most student health clinics will have the same vaccines for similar costs.
+You must have a current Drexel ID in order to use the Drexel service.

 Please check with your doctor as you may find that you have already received some of these vaccines as a pre-requisite for enrollment at Drexel or your home university.